 The name of the variable should be the same between captions and notes, and between Figure 8 and Figure 9.
 I am suggesting using “Per capita consumption” and “Labour income”.

-p.24, Figure 8, notes "Panels show cumulative impacts of respective arm or attributes X relative to tradiotional arm which are obtained by Δ2nd period = intercept + X, Δ3rd period = Δ2nd period + Period3 + X*Period3, Δ4th period = Δ2nd period + Δ3rd period + Period4 + X*Period4.
+p.24, Figure 8, notes "The upper panel shows cumulative impacts of respective arm or attributes relative to the traditional arm in period 2.
+The lower panel shos cumulative impacts relative to the traditional arm in period 1 as in Figure 4.
 Bars show 95% confidence intervals using cluster robust standard errors.
-Consumption is annualised per capita consumption in BDT.
-Per capita consumption is a total of food, hygiene, social, and energy expenditure divided by the number of household members."
+Per capita consumption is a total of food, hygiene, social, and energy expenditure divided by the number of household members, annualized value in BDT."

 *p.26, 2nd para and pp.56-57, repayment shortfall regression “Figure 10 depicts both moderately poor and ultra poor in different colours.
 It is impossible to distinguish between them with eyeballs, and ANCOVA estimates also confirm this (see Appendix D, Table D17, D18 for details).”